brilliantlee2/SV_caller/README.md

 # SV_caller
-An evaluation about  some SV caller
+An evaluation about  some SV callers.